 1. Matchmaking vs. Networking

-Networking is about casual encounters where you don’t necessarily know whether someone has the same interests as you.
+Networking is about casual encounters where you don't need to know whether someone has the same interests as you.

 Matchmaking gives criteria to participants to see and filter why you should meet with someone at your event.